Marginal and Joint Effects#

 Example 1 – Causal Variant Identification with LD#

-When testing genetic variants individually, we might find that multiple variants appear to be associated with a trait.
+When testing genetic variants individually, we might find that multiple variants appear to be associated with the same trait.
 But are they all true causal variants?
 Is it possible that only one or a few of the associations are true, and the others are due to the linkage disequilibrium (correlation between nearby variants) with the true causal variants?
 In this example we first reveal this with a toy example, then use joint analysis to reveal which variant is truly driving the association.

 rm(list = ls())

-# Define genotypes for 10 individuals at 3 variants
+# Define genotypes for 20 individuals at 3 variants

 # Create correlated genotypes to simulate linkage disequilibrium